|Original Policy Source||APPM Section II Item 32|

 - Federal regulations recognize that teaching, research, and administration are often inextricably intermixed in an academic setting and a precise assessment of factors that contribute to costs is not always feasible, nor expected.
 A reasonable estimate (-/+5%) of how time was expended is generally acceptable for certification.

-- The PI and his/her department and college (unit/division if the PI is from a non-academic unit) have the responsibility to ensure that the salaries of all individuals paid from federally funded sponsored projects are verified in compliance with this policy.
+- The PI and their department and college (unit/division if the PI is from a non-academic unit) have the responsibility to ensure that the salaries of all individuals paid from sponsored funds are verified in compliance with this policy.

 Salary verification is done twice a year covering periods January 1 to June 30 and July 1 to December 31.